Does man think that We cannot assemble his bones?

 5) What about those who knew next to nothing about Islam, like the two million Cambodians (above) who lost their lives during Pol Pot's reign of terror?

-6) What about the millions dying daily upon birth?
+6) What about the millions dying daily upon birth or soon after?

 "Some two million babies born every year in the developing world die on the first day of their lives, the Save the Children charity has said.
 (BBC, 9 May 2006)